Hip Replacement Surgery in India at Affordable Costs

 The maximum number of patients for Hip Replacement Surgery come from – USA, Australia, New Zealand, UK, Afghanistan, Oman, Uzbekistan, Tajikistan, Kenya, Somalia, Sri Lanka, Bangladesh, Mauritius, Saudi Arabia, Sudan.

-Here are the approximate percentage wise distributions of the patients coming from Top 15 countries to India in 2017 for Hip Replacement Surgery.
+Here are the approximate percentage wise distributions of the patients coming from Top 15 countries to India for Hip Replacement Surgery.

 - You can contact us and share your medical reports with us.